mabelsymes/mabelsymes/README.md

 - Hi, I’m Mabel Symes
-- I’m interested in maths and computing
-- I go to The Perse Upper
+- I like to program